 The cemetery at Baile na Cille, on a low rise projecting onto the Uig Sands just below the old manse, is oval in shape, approximately 33m by 40m and bound by a retaining wall.

 Within are numerous low, unmarked stones, 34 inscribed stones, and the outline of walls at the highest point of the mound which may be the remains of the Capail Mor (and perhaps the Capail Beag) mentioned by Martin Martin as St Christopher’s Chapel.
 Donald Macdonald (Dolly Doctor) remarks that “the late JN Macleod thinks that Martin went wrong in calling the temple St Christopher, but that it was Cille Chriosd [Christ’s Church].”

-Chris Barrowman’s survey of the site in 2005 gives the following (see also the Sites & Monuments record):
+Chris Barrowman’s survey of the site in 2005 gives the following:

 Dolly Doctor further describes the traditions associated with the burial ground: